-We need to be cognizant of the fact that Arbitral Awards should not be interfered with in a casual and cavalier manner, unless the Court comes to a conclusion that the perversity goes to the root of the matter, unpardonable under Section 34, without there being a possibility of an alternative interpretation which may sustain the Arbitral Award.
+We need to be cognizant of the fact, Arbitral Awards should not be interfered with in a casual and cavalier manner, unless Court comes to a conclusion, the perversity goes to the root of the matter, unpardonable under Section 34, without there being a possibility of an alternative interpretation which may sustain the Arbitral Award.

 – Hon’ble Justice N.V.
 Ramana, M/s.
 Dyna Technologies Pvt.
 Ltd. v.
 M/s.
 Crompton Greaves Ltd., [Civil Appeal No. 2153 of 2010].